VishalChoubey1019/MATRIX-CALCULATIONS/README.md

 # MATRIX-CALCULATIONS
-You can find determinant, adjoint, inverse and rank of a 3 x 3 matrix.
+You can find determinant, transpose, adjoint, inverse and rank of a 3 x 3 matrix.

 # <b>Add-ons</b>
 </br>You are free to add more functions to the existing ones.